-Committing to the moment takes over your body as you raise your hand into the air, signaling to the micro flying towards you.
+Committing to the moment takes over your body.
+Your hand rises into the air, signaling to the micro flying towards you.
 You keep it high, fist pumped into the sky like you have just won a race, you have just conquered the search for your micro.

-The foreign coins clink in your sweaty palm as you pass them to the conductor, each disc counted carefully and precisely beforehand to avoid confusion when staring at the unknown faces engraved upon them.
-You crumple the ticket up in your hand, the folded edges digging into the creases of your fingers being barely noticed as you concentrate on a new task now; to find a seat.
+Foreign coins clink in your sweaty palm as they are passed to the conductor, each disc counted carefully and precisely beforehand to avoid confusion when staring at the unknown faces engraved upon them.
+You crumple the ticket up in your hand, the folded edges digging into the creases of your fingers, barely noticed because you concentrate on a new task now; to find a seat.

 A sudden force buckles your knees and pushes you towards the back of the bus.
 Your hands flail, desperately grasping for a stationary object in a space where everyone and everything seems to be moving, spinning, jolting.
-The whirlwind of people, carefully balanced between each other shove you towards a seat in the third row, you aspire to be like them; moving with the motion.
-You sink into the worn foam, your sense of gravity re-gifted to you.
+The whirlwind of people, carefully balanced between each other, shove you towards a seat in the third row, you aspire to be like them; moving with the motion.
+The worn foam envelopes you, caressing the underside of your thighs, your sense of gravity re-gifted to you.
 Your knees bang against the seat infront, constructed for chilean-length legs, the rough plastic grazing your stretched denim.
 It’s like the micro is driving forward without you, the same rush that propels your seat forward holds your head back, a thick rope tied around your neck to prevent you from going anywhere.
 Then you are released, thrown forward, brain punching your forehead until you are certain you have lost braincells.
 The power of the red lights.

-You stand up, knees weak, pushing through the aroma of damp, sweaty clothes that sticks to you and covers your body.
-Your knees bend, eyes looking for recognition of the buildings around you, staring down the dark tunnel of the micro to the flickering light outside the window.
+Standing up is effortful, knees weak, pushing through the aroma of damp, sweaty clothes that sticks to you and covers your body.
+Your knees bend, eyes looking for recognition of the buildings around you, staring down the dark, damp tunnel of the micro to the flickering, bright lights outside the window.
 The rain impairs your vision and you wonder “am I there yet?”.
 The thought racing around your mind, destroying every other thought in your head, taking over, taking control.

 Dread seeps through you veins.
-The creaking door folds open, your heavy foot lifted above the cold, dark pavement.
+The creaking door folds open, your heavy foot lifted above the cold, dark pavement that awaits you.
+It’s too late to turn back now.
 The micro zooms off, forcing you into the sharp, cold air, the same air that quickly rushes through your body as you gasp in shock.